Brainsware/bacon-site/Views/Articles/orm.markdown

 }
 ```

+### Timestamp columns {#timestamp-columns}

-The ORM assumes you have certain columns in place, namely:
+Further, the ORM assumes you have certain columns in place, namely:

 * `table_name.id`
 * `table_name.created_at`